 |Construction Contractor||SNC Lavalin Inc. ASL-JV and Voith Hydro were the main sub-contractors.|

 During construction the owners met regularly with a Community Impact Management Committee (CIMC), consisting of local residents, members of local and regional government, first nations, and the contractors.
-These stakeholders provided ongoing support to encourage positive community impacts and benefits and relayed community concerns resulting from construction of the project.
+These stakeholders provided support to encourage positive community impacts and benefits and relayed community concerns resulting from construction of the project.
 The CIMC oversaw an independent socio-economic monitor who produced reports available to the public.

 The project was committed to a high standard of quality, safety and environmental stewardship.